maurolps/shopping-cart/README.md

 # Shopping Cart Application

 Shopping Cart Application is a full-stack project with a **React** frontend and a **Node.js + TypeScript**.
-The app is designed to showcase e-commerce functionalities, including dynamic item display, cart management, and integration with a database.
+The app is designed to showcase e-commerce functionalities, including dynamic item display, cart management, and integration with a NoSQL database.

 ##  Live: